How to Host Your Murder Mystery

 • What the investigation involves

-• How many interrogation rounds there are
+• How many interrogation rounds and when they occur

-Step 2: Print All Materials
+Step 2: Print All Materials / Email Invitations and Character Packets

 Component Quantity Tips